A quantum algorithm for solving 0-1 Knapsack problems: Supplementary Information

 There are now two possibilities when implementing an operation $U$ which is controlled by a Boolean expression. \begin{enumerate} \item $U$ is applied if and only if the Boolean expression is fulfilled. \item $U$ is first applied unconditionally.
 Then its inverse is applied if and only if the Boolean expression is not fulfilled. \end{enumerate} In any case, an ODNF that is checked for is beneficial as its quantisation is straightforward: Each clause $\mathcal{C}$ translates into a multi-controlled-$U$ (resp.\ $U^{-1}$) where the control runs over all the qubits representing Boolean variables in $\mathcal{C}$.
 If the classical literal is positive, we control on whether the corresponding qubit is in the $\ket{1}$ state, otherwise whether it is in the $\ket{0}$ state.
 Because we assume an ODNF, we can ensure that $U$ (resp.\ $U^{-1}$) is applied at most once when translating all the clauses into consecutive multi-controlled operations.

 \paragraph*{Gate count.}

-For a given item cost $z_{m}$, we can now calculate the gate count for implementing the multi-controlled Hadamard gate $C_{\geq z_{m}}^{\Br}(\text{H}^{y_{m}}_{b})$.
-Following the first strategy of applying H$^{y_{m}}_{b}$ if and only if the remaining capacity covers $z_{m}$ (that is if $x > z_{m} - 1$) and assuming \textbf{(i)} as well as \textbf{(iii)}, we obtain the count
+For a given item weight $w_{m}$, we can now calculate the gate count for implementing the multi-controlled Hadamard gate $C_{\geq w_{m}}^{2}(\text{H}^{x_{m}}_{b})$.
+Following the first strategy of applying H$^{x_{m}}_{b}$ if and only if the remaining capacity covers $w_{m}$ (that is if $\tilde{c} > w_{m} - 1$) and assuming \textbf{(i)} as well as \textbf{(iii)}, we obtain the count \begin{linenomath}

-This implementation is favourable for costs $z_{m}$ with comparatively many ones in the less significant bits of the binary representation of the number $z_{m} - 1$.
-Alternatively, following the second strategy, H$^{y_{m}}_{b}$ is first applied unconditionally (adding one to the gate count); then its inverse is applied if and only if the remaining capacity is strictly smaller than $z_{m}$.
-Again assuming \textbf{(i)} and \textbf{(iii)}, this yields a total gate count of
+\end{linenomath} This implementation is favourable for weights $w_{m}$ with comparatively many ones in the less significant bits of the binary representation of the number $w_{m} - 1$.
+Alternatively, following the second strategy, H$^{x_{m}}_{b}$ is first applied unconditionally (adding one to the gate count); then its inverse is applied if and only if the remaining capacity is strictly smaller than $w_{m}$.
+Again assuming \textbf{(i)} and \textbf{(iii)}, this yields a total gate count of \begin{linenomath}